mystic-ai/npu_examples/model_hub/gpt-j-6B-text-generation/README.md

 ### Model Description

-GPT-J-6B is a transformer model created by Ben Wang and Aran Komatsuzaki from EleutherAI.
+GPT-J-6B is a transformer model created by Ben Wang and Aran Komatsuzaki and the team at EleutherAI.
 GPT-J-6B performs nearly on par with 6.7B GPT-3 (or Curie) on various zero-shot down-streaming tasks.

-GPT-Neo 125M is a transformer model designed using EleutherAI's replication of the GPT-3 architecture.
-GPT-Neo refers to the class of models, while 125M represents the number of parameters of this particular pre-trained model.

 ### How to use it